 The King’s School, Worcester – Privacy Notice

-By ‘Personal Data’, we refer to information collected or held by the School that identifies and relates to you as an individual including ‘Special Category Personal Data’, which is data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions.
+By ‘Personal Data’ we refer to information collected or held by the Foundation that identifies and relates to you as an individual, including ‘Special Category Personal Data’, which is data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions.

 Who we are

 For the purpose of the Data Protection Act 2018 (DPA 2018), the UK General Data Protection Regulations (UK GDPR) and any other applicable data protection and privacy laws and regulations, the Foundation will be the ‘Data Controller’ of all personal information.
 This means we determine the means and purpose of processing and we have registered with the Information Commissioners Office (ICO) under registration number Z7022029.